FoundryMakes/foundrymakes-squarespace/readme.md

-Base Template
+Foundry Squarespace Template
 ------------------------------

-The default template for developers getting started with a project on Squarespace.
-This is a minimal template.
-No tweaks, no web fonts, no static assets, no static pages, no system collections, no collection features, no modules at all.

-Just the basics.
+A more complete readme with instructions for how to run this locally is forthcoming.

 ### Usage

 See the [Developer Getting Started](https://developers.squarespace.com/getting-started) page for an step-by-step guide for getting started with the Squaresapce Developer Platform.
-You can create a new website using this template by visiting [base-template.squarespace.com](http://base-template.squarespace.com) and clicking the "Create a Site Like This" button.
-This template is also available on [GitHub](https://github.com/Squarespace/base-template).

 ### Squarespace Templates